clamdragon/SurfRig/README.md

 To do this with git, navigate to your directory and do: git clone https://github.com/clamdragon/SurfRig.git bkTools

-OR, download surfRig-release.zip and unzip bkTools into your directory.
+OR, download surfRig-v1.0.zip and unzip bkTools into your directory.

 2) To use SurfRig, execute the following from inside Maya:
 "from bkTools import surfRig; surfRig.main()"